Kings rally for 3-2 overtime win over Blackhawks

+LOS ANGELES (AP) -- From the ''Miracle on Manchester'' to two Stanley Cup wins, longtime Los Angeles Kings broadcaster Bob Miller has called plenty of memorable home games.
+Drew Doughty gave Miller one final thrilling moment to describe in his last home game.

-LOS ANGELES (AP) -- Drew Doughty scored 27 seconds into overtime, leading the Los Angeles Kings to a 3-2 victory over the Chicago Blackhawks on Saturday.
+Doughty scored 27 seconds into overtime, leading the Los Angeles Kings to a 3-2 victory over the Chicago Blackhawks on Saturday.

+''We have a lot of pride playing for this organization and obviously Bob has been a big part to the organization for a long time,'' Doughty said. ''To get a win for him and for the team and for the fans as well feels good.''

+It seemed as if the highlight of the afternoon would be video tributes and messages to Miller from luminaries of hockey and Hollywood before the Kings launched a thrilling third-period comeback.

-Dustin Brown scored with 55 seconds remaining to send it to overtime and Tyler Toffoli added a power-play goal for the Kings.
+Dustin Brown scored with 55 seconds remaining and Tyler Toffoli added a power-play goal for the Kings, setting the stage for Doughty's winner when he got a step on Patrick Kane and finished off Jeff Carter's pass.

+''I just had to beat my guy up ice and Jeff made the easy backhand pass,'' Doughty said. ''It was a great play and that was a pretty cool matchup.
+Six really top players in the league, so it was a lot of fun.''

 Jonathan Quick made 25 saves.

-Doughty got a step on Patrick Kane and finished off Jeff Carter's pass to close out longtime Kings broadcaster Bob Miller's final home game with a victory.
-Carter and Anze Kopitar had three assists each.
+Carter and Anze Kopitar each had three assists.

 Artemi Panarin and Jonathan Toews scored and Corey Crawford made 23 saves for the Blackhawks, who will head into the playoffs on a four-game losing streak.
 However, Chicago had already locked up home-ice advantage throughout the Western Conference playoffs.
 The Blackhawks were also able to use the past week to rest players ahead of their push for a third Stanley Cup title in the last five seasons.

-The Kings spent the afternoon honoring Miller.
+Kopitar admitted his focus drifted toward the video board at times during breaks in the action.

+''You don't want to get caught staring, but I took a peek,'' Kopitar said.

 Los Angeles warmed up in special No. 44 jerseys, recognizing Miller's 44 years as the play-by-play voice of the Kings.
-Messages and tributes featuring the likes of Wayne Gretzky, former Kings coach Barry Melrose and longtime Dodgers announcer Vin Scully aired throughout the game.

 Miller will call the final game of his Hall of Fame career Sunday at Anaheim, a fitting end given his vital role in helping grow the sport of hockey across Southern California.